republicprotocol/republic-go/docs/docs/orders-and-order-fragments.md

 }
 ```

-- `signature` is encoded as a base64 string.
 - `id` is encoded as a base64 string.
-- `orderSignature` is encoded as a base64 string.
 - `orderId` is encoded as a base64 string.
 - `tokens` is an RSA encrypted number encoded as a base64 string.
 - `price` is an RSA encrypted tuple of the co-efficient and exponent encoded as base64 strings.